MaxCri81/MaxCri81/README.md

 I'm Max and I am currently studying IT Software Development at The Open University.
 I am interested in Python, Java, JavaScript and PHP.

 - 🔭 I’m currently working on Pig Game [https://max-portfolio.epizy.com/PigGame/], builing an HTML and JavaScript game.
+- 🎉 I recently built a webpage in HTML and CSS where I showcase some techniques I have learned in JavaScript.
+Check this out 👉 [https://maxdevelopment.epizy.com/]
 - 🌱 I’m currently learning Java.

 <!--